ipfs-inactive/blog/content/post/39-go-libp2p-6.0.0.md

    call to `Close`).
 Otherwise, a call to `Close` from within a connect event handler would deadlock.
 3. Unless otherwise noted, events will be handled in parallel.

-Our hope is that these changes will make it easier to reason about the behavior of connect/disconnect events.

 What does this mean for end users?
 Well: